-Analyzing the SERPs (search engine results pages) is a relatively new concept in SEO.
-And yet, it's the only way to get strategic insights about your organic search competitors, discover new competitors as they enter the top results, and spot search engine algorithm updates in your industry that can affect your business.
+Search engine results pages (SERP) are pages with search results that Google (or any other search engine) shows as relevant to a certain user query.
+It is important to be on the first page and within a few first lines for your site top keywords.
+Analyzing SERPs is the best way to get strategic insights about your organic search competitors, discover new SERP competitors as they enter the top results, and spot search engine algorithm updates that can affect your site.

-Today's Rank Tracker update lets you do all of that elegantly with its SERP Analysis dashboard.
-This new dashboard will save a list of top 30 search engine results for every ranking check you run, across all keywords and search engines you track.
-It will also give you a SERP fluctuation report — a graph showing exactly how much the SERP has changed from one check to the next, for any selected keyword or for your niche in general.
-The new feature is available to all users with a paid Rank Tracker license; all you need to do is start the software and let it autoupdate to the latest version upon launch.
+Rank Tracker lets you do all of that elegantly with its SERP Analysis dashboard.
+This dashboard will save a list of top 30 search engine results for every ranking check you run, across all keywords and search engines you track.
+It will also give you a SERP fluctuation report — a graph showing exactly how much the Google SERP has changed from one check to the next, for any selected keyword or for your niche in general.
+The feature is available to all users with a paid Rank Tracker license (Professional and Enterprise pricing plans are available).

-Rank Tracker's SERP history table saves a set of top 30 search engine results for every ranking check you run, across all your keywords and search engines.
-These historical SERPs will let you observe position changes of all top ranking domains and discover new organic competitors instantly, as soon as they enter one of the top 30 positions.
+Rank Tracker's SERP position history table saves a set of top 30 search engine results for every ranking check you run, across all your keywords and search engines.
+These historical SERP organic results will let you observe position changes of all top ranking domains and discover new organic SERP competitors instantly, as soon as they enter one of the top 30 positions.

 When search engines update or refine their ranking algorithms, numerous sites' positions change.
 These ranking changes create fluctuations in the SERPs, based on which Rank Tracker now displays a SERP weather graph to help you understand search engine trends that matter for your business niche.